The Times July 29 1901; Literature, August 3 1901; also published separately 1901.

 Gilderoy’s kite Gilderoy had no kite but was a lawbreaker hanged in Glasgow on a gallows that was built exceptionally high, to mark the exceptional nature of his crimes.
 Thus he himself looked like a kite.
 ‘To be hanged higher than Gilderoy’s kite’ has come to mean to be punished with exceptional severity.
 Durand quotes a ballad describing this death.

 [Stanza 2] eleven degrees, Lamberts, Delgoa Bay, Pietersburg, Sutherland these South African place-names mark the boundaries of the war area, which reached right up to Pietersburg in the northern Transvaal.
-The eleven degrees of which the poem speaks may refer to the degrees of latitude, from west to east, ie from Lamberts to Delgoa Bay, over which this area extended: it seems rather a generous estimate.
+The eleven degrees of which the poem speaks may refer to the degrees of longitude, from west to east, ie from Lamberts to Delgoa Bay, over which this area extended: it seems rather a generous estimate.

 [Stanza 4] It took a long time for those running the war to realise that infantry could never be effective in that huge landscape against the mounted Boer horsemen.